hinto-janai/festival/daemon/mdbook/src/json-rpc/daemon/daemon_methods.md

 # daemon_methods

 #### 🔴 Unstable
-This API may be [changed](../../api-stability/marker.md) in the future.
+This API's output may be [changed](../../api-stability/marker.md) in the future.

 ---